Once More (EP): Composition

 Once More is a hip-hop EP, blending elements from several internet-era subgenres, including jerk, cloud rap, pluggnB, and hyperpop.
 With six tracks, these genres are interpreted according to Gabriel Bras Nevares of HotNewHipHop through "minimal", "icy", and "sharp" production choices, with sleek synth melodies and unconventional samples contributing to its experimental atmosphere.
-The track "Uncomfy", a collaboration with OsamaSon, is highlighted for its integration of shoegaze-inspired textures, which features reverb-heavy guitars and feedback tones.
-Davy Reed of The Face highlighted the juxtaposition of his raps against the shoegaze instrumentals as "strangely poignant".

-Pitchfork's Olivier Lafontant says that his vocal delivery ranges from a "deadpan whisper" to a more melodic, high-pitched tone, often interacting closely with the percussive elements.
+Nevares further highlighted the between xaviersobased's "breathy" delivery and the percussive elements of its production.
 Lyrically, the EP maintains his characteristic brevity and lighthearted tone, with moments of surreal imagery and humor.
 The EP retains his post-SoundCloud era and expansion on his signature sound with increased polish and structural refinement that characterized his earlier work, such as in Keep It Goin Xav.
-Once More has been described by Nevares as Xaviersobased's most "ethereal" project to date.
+Once More has been described by Nevares as xaviersobased's most "ethereal" project to date.
 Lafontant noted that Once More refines what has been described as his "singularly unrefined style", presenting a cleaner, more melodic, and tightly curated approach without compromising the eccentricity of his earlier releases.

+Pitchfork's Olivier Lafontant described xaviersobased's vocals on "Fly" as ranging from a "deadpan whisper" to a "candy-coated warble".
+"Uncomfy" sees xaviersobased and OsamaSon rap braggadociously over shoegaze-inspired textures featuring reverb-heavy guitars and feedback tones.
+"Red Snapper" juxtaposes gun-shot-like beats with "relatively wholesome rapping."

+Critical reception

+Davy Reed of The Face considered Once More to be "further evidence that [xaviersobased is] one of the most compelling experimentalists in contemporary rap."
+Olivier Lafontant of Pitchfork praised the EP for showcasing xaviersobased's growth while maintaining his experimental sound, praising its “sleeker” production, the inventive shoegaze-influenced track 'uncomfy,' and the rapper's ability to evolve without sacrificing his distinctive style.

+Gabriel Bras Navares of HotNewHipHop described once more as “a short but nonetheless memorable experience,” noting that xaviersobased enlists Backend and OsamaSon for features on two of the six tracks.
+The review praised the EP's cleaner, more melodic, and polished production compared to previous releases like Keep It Goin Xav, while maintaining his signature interpretations of jerk, cloud rap, and plugg.
+The critic highlighted the project's ethereal quality, dynamic percussion, and inventive sampling, calling it “one of the best contemporary statements of what's captivating young rap audiences today.

+Elaina Bernstein of Hypebeast wrote how Once More has a more polished sound compared to his previous releases, while retaining the raw, self-made energy of his earlier work.
+The review highlighted the project's sleek synth melodies and incorporation of shoegaze-influenced beats, signaling an expansion of xaviersobased's genre profile.
+Our Culture Mag listed Once More as the fifteenth best EP of 2025, with Konstantinos Pappis praising its "gleeful nonsensical experimentation" and nonconformist attitude.
+Pitchfork also ranked "Uncomfy" as the ninth best rap song of the year.